bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform_aws.md

     included in the Bodo Platform charges.

-!!! seealso "See Also"
-    [Troubleshooting Managed Bodo Cloud Platform Issues on AWS][troubleshootingaws]

 ## Using Bodo Platform
 Check the following link on how to use the Bodo Platform once the **cloud credentials are added**.